benjreinhart/syte/README.md

 Syte is an opinionated static site generator.
 It's intended for simple use cases, e.g., personal sites and blogs.

-Syte takes static assets, a config file, and your [ejs](https://ejs.co) and [markdown](https://www.markdownguide.org) files and compiles them into static HTML files.
+Syte takes static files of any kind, a config file, and your [ejs](https://ejs.co) and [markdown](https://www.markdownguide.org) files and compiles them into static HTML files.

 [Markdown](https://www.markdownguide.org) files are first preprocessed using ejs.
 This enables a more powerful developer experience by allowing programmatic access to the dynamic application environment from within your markdown content.